Code review prompts that catch bugs, not just style issues

 Yes.
 Create separate prompts per team or project, each with their own review criteria blocks.
 PromptOT's project-level access control ensures each team manages their own prompts.

-Build your code review prompt
+Build your code review prompt.

 Start with this template or compose from scratch with typed blocks.
 Free to get started — no credit card required.